If you’re selling a property in Cheam, our handy area guide can help you market your house to possible buyers.

 Cheam has 24 schools with capacities ranging from 252 to 1858.
 There are a number of schools that cater for special educational needs.
 There is a mix of Foundation School, Community School, Voluntary Aided School, Other Independent School, LA Nursery School, Pupil Referral Unit, EY Setting in the area.

-A Mixed Foundation School for pupils 11 to 18 years.
-The school enrols 1858 students.
+A Girls Foundation School for pupils aged 11 to 18 years.
+The school enrols 1242 students.

 Award-winning estate agents with expert valuers,